774–775 carbon-14 spike: Frequency of similar events

 The event of 774 is the strongest spike over the last 11,000 years in the record of cosmogenic isotopes, but several other events of the same kind (Miyake events) have occurred during the Holocene epoch.
 The 993–994 carbon-14 spike was about 60% as strong; another event occurred in c.
 660 BCE.
 In 2023 the strongest event yet discovered was reported, which occurred in 12,350-12,349 BC.

-The event of 774 had no significant consequences for life on Earth, but had it happened in modern times, it might have produced catastrophic damage to modern technology, particularly to communication and space-borne navigation systems.
+The event of 774 had no significant consequences for life on Earth, but if it happened in modern times, it might have produced catastrophic damage to modern technology, particularly to communication and space-borne navigation systems.
 Also, a solar flare able to produce the observed isotopic effect, would pose considerable risk to astronauts.

 ^{14}C variations are poorly understood, because annual-resolution measurements are available for only a few periods (such as 774–775).
 In a 2017 study, a ^{14}C increase of (2.0%) was associated with a 5480 BC event, but it is not associated with a solar event because of its long duration, but rather to an unusually fast grand minimum of solar activity.